detmot5/Automatic-Baby-Cradle/README.md

 There is few parameters which can be controlled:
  1. Speed
- 2. Move range of servo
+ 2. Moving range of servo
  3. Rocking Time

  > Device can also be stopped using single button any time.